Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Properties of DTDS Markov Chains

 where $d_{i}$ is the degree of the node $i \in \mathcal{S}$, defined as $d_i = 2$ if $i$ is a corner node of the spatial grid, $d_i = 3$ if it is on an edge between two corner nodes, and $d_i = 4$ otherwise.
 Since each entry $p_{ij} \geq 0$, we use the notation $\mathbf{P} \geq 0$.
 We see that $\mathbf{P}^{m} \geq 0$ for $m \geq 1$, and therefore $\mathbf{P}$ is a \textit{non-negative matrix.} From Theorem 5 in \cite{grimmett2001probability}, we can conclude that $\mathbf{P}$ is a stochastic matrix.
 If $\pi$ is a stationary distribution of Markov chain \eqref{eqn:MarkovChain}, then $\forall k \in \mathbb{Z}_+$,

 From the construction of the Markov chain, each robot has a positive probability of moving from any node $i \in \mathcal{S}$ to any other node $j \in \mathcal{S}$ of the spatial grid in a finite number of time steps.
 As a result, the Markov chain is {\it irreducible}, and therefore $\mathbf{P}$ is an irreducible matrix.
-By Lemma 8.4.4 (Perron-Frobenius) in \cite{horn1990matrix}, there exists a real unique positive left eigenvector of $\mathbf{P}$.
-Moreover, since $\mathbf{P}$ is a stochastic matrix, its spectral radius $\rho(\mathbf{P})$ is 1.
+By Lemma 8.4.4 (Perron-Frobenius) in \cite{horn1990matrix}, there exists a real unique positive left eigenvector of $\mathbf{P}$ and since $\mathbf{P}$ is a stochastic matrix, its spectral radius $\rho(\mathbf{P})$ is 1.
 Therefore, this left eigenvector is the stationary distribution of the corresponding Markov chain.
 Since we have shown that the Markov chain is irreducible and has a stationary distribution $\pi$, which satisfies $\pi \mathbf{P} = \pi$, we can conclude from Theorem 21.12 in \cite{levin2017markov} that the Markov chain is {\it positive recurrent}.
 Thus, all states in the Markov chain are positive recurrent, which implies that each robot will keep visiting every state on the finite spatial grid infinitely often.